What is heart-healthy eating?

 - Choose foods that are low in saturated fat, trans fat, and cholesterol.

 - Eat at least two servings of fish each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.
-If you cannot eat fish, you can also get omega-3 fats from omega-3 eggs, walnuts, flax seeds, and canola oil.

 - Limit salt, alcohol, and sugar.